 In retrospect, I wish I hadn’t purchased a black rain coat for professional occasions.

 For twenty years, my hiking slicker was bright, vivid, sunshine yellow.
 I recently got a new Patagonia coat in perfect periwinkle.
-Just looking at this perfect shade of violet-blue is enough to make me wish for a rainy spring day so I can slip into it and go for a walk, listening to the rain drops falling gently onto the hood.
+Just looking at this shade of violet-blue is enough to make me wish for a rainy spring day so I can slip into it and go for a walk, listening to the rain drops falling gently onto the hood.

 The sensible part of me too frequently goes for the practical in my wardrobe—namely black this and black that—crazy socks being the exception.
 Once in a while I manage a detour to gray or brown.
-My heart, my artist’s heart, always wants clothing in every shade of purple, deep dark reds, brilliant flashes of fuchsia, bold glowing golds, and vibrant verdant greens.
+My heart, my artist’s heart, always wants clothing in every blazing shade of purple, deep dark reds, brilliant flashes of fuchsia, bold glowing golds, and vibrant verdant greens.
 I want crazy patterns and will never stop loving paisley no matter if the world thinks it’s out of style or back in again.

 I like the pretty of life and am drawn to the aesthetically pleasing—whether that’s standing in front of a great work of art at the Prado Museum in Madrid, marveling at the baroque details of European churches, or admiring the elaborate architecture of a random old building.
-Don’t you think we have an obligation to add the appealing to this world whenever we can?
+Don’t you think we have an obligation to add appealing colors to this world whenever we can?
 We should smile at others, laugh at simple jokes, and provide hugs when needed.
 We should, in essence, add our goodness to the universe whenever we can.

 Adding color anywhere we can is an important part of that obligation, isn’t it?

 Before I moved into Alex’s home, I asked this analytically-minded engineer, “Will you allow me to add color to your life both figuratively and literally?”
-Do you think he knew what impact that question and his agreement would have on him as his beige walls transformed to mustard, camp fire and ancho chili pepper throughout the living room and kitchen?
+Do you think he knew what impact that question and his agreement would have on him as his beige walls transformed to mustard, camp fire, and ancho chili pepper throughout the living room and kitchen?
 The hall bathroom and downstairs powder room ecru was replaced with Tuscan orange, my office became a blue-green color that matches the sea of Goodwick, South Wales.
 Imagine my delight when he picked an unusual shade of green-yellow for his office, turning a neutral space into an inviting one.

 Psychology Today talks about bright, but saturated, colors as relaxing us—these are the hues people are prone to like in our bedrooms.
 Warm colors, like red or that orange shade in our kitchen, make a space charming.
 Doesn’t everyone like being welcomed into the heart of a home?
 I like learning that green is tied to creative thinking—good choice for my office, eh?
 This is fun reading if you want to check the link.